Shrushti1999/Learn-To-Adapt/README.md

 python train.py -d 0 -st2 1 -c config_Clinc_LSTM.json
 ```

-Or you can change any configurations in the `json` file.
+Or you can change any configurations in the `json` file, to test different hyper-parameters.